EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Conclusions

 \section{Conclusions}

-In this paper, we propose EAN-MapNet, which integrates the physical location features of anchor neighborhoods into its initial query units.
-Additionally, we propose GL-SA, which efficiently and comprehensively achieves feature interaction among anchor queries.
-On the nuScenes dataset, we validate the effectiveness of anchor neighborhoods design, whereby non-neighborhood central anchors effectively assist neighborhood central anchors in fitting to target points, significantly improving prediction accuracy.
-Regarding GL-SA, experiments demonstrate its ability to facilitate more effective feature interaction among queries while greatly reducing computational complexity.
-Additionally, through comparisons with other works, EAN-MapNet achieves a state-of-the-art performance.
+In this paper, we propose EAN-MapNet, which incorporates the physical positional information of anchor neighborhoods into its initial query units.
+Furthermore, we introduce GL-SA, a method that efficiently facilitates ample feature interaction among anchor queries.
+On the nuScenes dataset, we demonstrate that non-neighborhood central anchors effectively assist in accurately fitting neighborhood central anchors to target points.
+As for GL-SA, experimental results demonstrate its ability to facilitate more effective feature interaction among queries while greatly reducing computational complexity.
+Additionally, compared with other works, EAN-MapNet achieves a state-of-the-art performance.
+Although we have obtained promising experimental results, we only utilize a single randomly distributed non-neighborhood central anchor in each query unit, which limits the utilization of positional information from anchor neighborhoods.
+Thus, in future research, we can explore incorporating multiple non-neighborhood central anchors to further enhance the structure of anchor query units.
+Meanwhile, we hope that GL-SA can provide valuable insights into the task of labels presentation grouping distribution status.